A true paradise...never to miss... once in a lifetime experience.

 What are the documents required to obtain Everest Base Camp Trekking Permits?

-In case you are planning your trek through a locally based trekking company in Nepal, which is legally registered.
+If are planning your trek through a locally based trekking company in Nepal, which is legally registered.
 Such a company has the right to obtain all your required permits with proof of their legal documents.

 Note: There is no other alternative route to skip from the checking point of the permits.
 This will result in moral crime and will be deported from the trekking route or might impose a fine along with the fees of all required permits.